General information and Registration

 The GSMS PhD curriculum has an extensive program (more than 70 courses and activities) offering each PhD student the opportunity to join courses and activities related to the Research Institute they participate in and their own specific research interest.
 As a PhD student, you will conduct your own research while the Graduate School provides a balanced mix of expert supervision, tailor-made graduate training and the freedom to pursue your own ideas within relevant research themes.
 In some cases part of the research may be carried out abroad.

 Five Research Institutes work together to organize GSMS courses and activities each based on their own field of expertise: 1.
-Behavioural and Cognitive Neurosciences (Research School BCN/Research Institute BCN-BRAIN), 2.
+Behavioural and Cognitive Neurosciences (Research School BCN/Research Institute Brain and Cognition), 2.
 Chronic Diseases and Drug Exploration (Research Institute GUIDE), 3.
 Cancer Research (Cancer Research Institute), 4.
 Health Research (Research Institute SHARE) and 5.
 Biomedical Engineering (Research Institute W.J.
 Kolff).

 Registration with the GSMS provides access to courses and activities in the Graduate School’s Teaching program.
 When registered, participation in the courses of the program is free of charge.